 - or empower team members in their social realms.

 From our experience, the third option is the only one that will work.
 Creating a document for the sole purpose of telling people what not to do and/or what they can say will make it incredibly difficult to get buy-in from your team.
-This can also affect your business or your employees with a correct implementation of social media engagement.
 Your goal is to protect your brand from employees who might misrepresent your values while ensuring you maintain team morale.

 Using Social Media Guidelines as a Growth Hack